Afghan capital’s air pollution may be even deadlier than war

 On most days, a pall of smog and smoke lies over the city.
 Old vehicles pump toxins into the air, as do electrical generators using poor quality fuel.
 Coal, garbage, plastic and rubber are burned by poor people at home, as well as at the many brick kilns, public baths and bakeries.
 Many apartment buildings have no proper sanitation system, and garbage is piled on roadsides and sidewalks.

 The large majority of victims are poisoned by the air in their own homes, as families burn whatever they can to keep warm in Kabul’s winters, with frequent sub-zero temperatures and snow.
 Children and elderly are particularly vulnerable.
-At least 19,400 of the 2017 deaths were attributable to household pollution, which also contributed to a loss of two years and two moths of life expectancy at birth, according to the State of Global Air survey.
+At least 19,400 of the 2017 deaths were attributable to household pollution, which also contributed to a loss of two years and two months of life expectancy at birth, according to the State of Global Air survey.

 Yousuf’s camp, home to more than a hundred families, has no proper water or sanitation system and is surrounded by garbage dumps.
 His and other families’ children search through the garbage for paper, cloth, sticks or plastic, anything that can be burned for fuel.